Monitor the integrity of your files efficiently with PRTG

 What are the use cases of the PRTG file integrity monitoring software?

-FIM software can analyze, scan, and report unexpected modifications made to critical files in your environment.
+FIM monitoring software can analyze, scan, and report unexpected modifications made to critical files in your environment.
 So it not only provides application, data, and file security, but it also helps speed up incident response.

 The primary use cases for file integrity monitoring tools include the following.